CodesByPratham/Java/Concepts/README.md

 ## Strings

 Strings in Java are sequences of characters enclosed in double quotes.
 They are immutable, meaning their values cannot be changed once they are created.
 Java provides a rich set of methods for manipulating strings, such as concatenation, substring extraction, and searching.

+## Stream API

+The Stream API, introduced in Java 8, is a powerful tool for processing sequences of elements in a functional and declarative style.
+It allows developers to perform operations such as filtering, mapping, and reducing data with concise and expressive code.
+Streams can be created from collections, arrays, or other data sources, and support both sequential and parallel operations.
+Key operations include Intermediate operations and Terminal Operations.
+The Stream API simplifies data processing tasks, enhances code readability, and supports parallelism, making it a valuable addition to the Java language.

 ---